 Jitam induvatansena murdhana Gagam babhara yah umabrubhan (ga)chihoormmim malamalayu iva malyamraja cri Bhavavarmmeti patir asin mahipbhrtam

 Etymologogically, the Sanskrit word Induvatansena (Indu-vata-anga-sena) appears to make a reference to the Indian court of the Sena Naga dynasty.
-That explains the connection between the Soma's lineage (Chenla) to the south Indian lineage of the XSEna court and the recovery of the Cholan empire on the South Indian territory.
-The word murudhana was actually a synonymous of the Chinese word Chenla (Tsin-lo) and the combined word "Murudhana Gangam" is meant to be "Water Chenla".
-The title "Malamalayu ivamalyam" was a connection to the Malay court (Malayang) and must to receive after the subduction of the Mahidhara court of Khedah.
-On the other hand, the word "rasin mahibrtam" is a fautif of "tasin mahibrtam", in reference to Ta-Tsin of Mahodhara ream of Malayu.
+That explains the connection between the Soma's lineage (Chenla) to the south Indian lineage of the Sena court and the recovery of the Cholan Empire on the South Indian Territory.
+The word Murudhana was actually a synonymous of the Chinese word Chenla (Tsin-Lo) and the combined word "Murudhana Gangam" is meant to be "Water Chenla".
+The title "Malamalayu ivamalyam" was a connection to the Malay court (Malayang) and must to receive after the subjection of the Mahidhara court of Khedah.
+On the other hand, the word "rasin mahibrtam" is a faulty of "tasin mahibrtam", in reference to Ta-Tsin of Mahodhara ream of Malayu.
 The whole commemoration should then be translated as followed:

-Victory to the "Induvatansena", the WAter-Chenla king berring the rank of "umabhubhangujihmormmim", the Mala king of Malayu Sri Bhavavarman became the ruler of Ta Tsin Mahodhara like the sublime "Mahasatva" Meru himself
+Victory to the "Induvatansena", the Water-Chenla king Bering the rank of "umabhubhangujihmormmim", the Mala king of Malayu Sri Bhavavarman became the ruler of Ta Tsin Mahodhara like the sublime "Mahasatva" Meru himself

-Conforming to the cult of ancestors, sacrifice was viewd as an offering to the spiritual world.
-It was then in concordance with the western belief of the late Abrahamic schools that by sacrifying to God, their sins would be tolerated.
-The human sacrifying, in particular was meant to please god by sending him a human's soul to become his subject.
+Conforming to the cult of ancestors, sacrifice was viewed as an offering to the spiritual world.
+It was then in concordance with the western belief of the late Abrahamic schools that by scarifying to God, their sins would be tolerated.
+The human scarifying, in particular was meant to please god by sending him a human's soul to become his subject.
 The sacrificed person was often misled to believe that he was better off being with god than to live in the disturbed human world.
-This Vishnuite discipline was later rejected by Siva-Buddhist school who claim that the sacrifying of any sort is useless.
+The Siva-Buddhist school later rejected the Vishnuite rite through the finding that the scarifying of any sort is useless.
 In the immortal world, God does not need anything to survive.
-At the contrary, souls of less merituous spirit would need all sacrifice's offerings to maintain their spirituality in the physical world.
-Judging from the fact that the last of the Chenla aristocrats of Ba Phnom became Buddhist, the human sacrifying was no longer practiced inside of Cambodia.
+At the contrary, souls of lesser merit would need all sacrifice's offerings to maintain their spirituality in the physical world.
+Judging from the fact that the last of the Chenla aristocrats of Ba-Phnom became Buddhist, the human scarifying was no longer practiced inside of Cambodia.